AsifKibria/NLP_Text_Generation/README.md

 # NLP_Text_Generation

 This project generates lyrics/songs from this [dataset](https://www.kaggle.com/neisse/scrapped-lyrics-from-6-genres).
 I've processed the data and trimmed it to ~5000 songs.
 The library ([torch-rnn](https://github.com/jcjohnson/torch-rnn)) trains character level language models based on multu-layer LSTMs.
 This is based on torch7.
-This has been done for the Coursework of Natural Language Processing taken by [Univ.-Prof. Dr. Arthur M. Jacobs](https://www.ewi-psy.fu-berlin.de/einrichtungen/arbeitsbereiche/allgpsy/mitarbeiter_innen/ajacobs/index.html).
+This has been done for the Coursework of Natural Language Processing taken by [Univ.-Prof. Dr. Arthur M. Jacobs](https://www.ewi-psy.fu-berlin.de/einrichtungen/arbeitsbereiche/allgpsy/mitarbeiter_innen/ajacobs/index.html) at Freie University Berlin.

 --------------